10th cent. From Latin quem "whom," accusative of qui "who."

 Old Church Slavonic počiti "to rest," Russian počít' 'id.,' Polish pokój "peace," Slovene počíti "to rest"

 Avestan š́iiā̆- "to be calm," šāiti- "happiness"

 12th cent.
 Old Spanish quiçab.
-Probably from the Latin phrase qui sapit "who knows."
-Unfortately qui sapit does not give us quiçab or quizá but **quisá(b)!
-To remedy this difficulty, González Ollé (1981) hypothesizes a local Latin phrase qui id sapit "who knows it" must have existed.
+Probably from the common Latin phrase qui sapit "who knows."
+The problem is that following the ordinary laws of Spanish sound changes, qui sapit does not give us quiçab but **quisá(b).
+To remedy this difficulty, González Ollé (1981) hypothesizes that a phrase qui id sapit "who knows it" existed in the Iberian peninsula in Roman times which became the source.
 For the etymology of qui, see quien; for the etymology of sapit (3rd pers. sing. of sapere "to know") see saber.

-Romance: Western Vulgar Latin: Portuguese quiçá, Italian chissàOriginally just quizá.
-Quizás was created by analogy with other adverbs ending in -s in the 16th cent.
+Originally just quizá.
+Quizás was created in the 16th cent. by analogy with other adverbs ending in -s.